 - Latest school and or home schooling report; and

 - A motivational letter.

-Academy57 can annually host a maximum of 10 juniors in the top Tier.
+Academy57 can annually host a maximum of 10 juniors in the Top Tier (Peak Tier).
 The Founder Members will have the final decision regarding approval of membership.
 The Founder Members are under no obligation to provide any reasons for not accepting a junior as a Louis 57 Academy member or to enter into any discussions with affected parties.
 This process is final and binding and not appealable.
-Louis Oosthuizen has the right to annually appoint one of the top 10 Juniors, as his “Captains Pic.”
+Louis Oosthuizen has the right to annually appoint one of the top 10 Juniors, as his “Captains Pick.”

 With the cost of golf and transportation increasing drastically, it has become almost impossible for some of the families to afford the golfing expenses for their talented children.
 The Louis 57 Academy assist in covering some of these costs including coaching, tournament costs (Southern Cape Junior Tournaments), Louis 57Academy apparel, caps, golf balls, gloves etc.

 Juniors in the Southern Cape aspire to belong to the Louis 57 Oosthuizen Junior Golf Academy.
 We believe that we have juniors in the Louis 57 Academy who can make it all the way to our provincial teams and maybe one day even play on the professional golf tours of the world.

 Since inception, the Louis 57 Academy has been built around three key focus areas:

 - personality development of the juniors; and